 For Portuguese, we query our local DBPedia triplestore given the 342K+ wikipedia names and obtain only 33K abstracts for that language.
 These abstracts are merged with the English ones in order to get similar datasets for model training and estimation.

 The workflow has a component called "Filter rare classes and partition" that filters the classes that occur in the dataset less times than the user provided threshold value in components' dialog.
-This allows to make the dataset more balanced.
+This allows us to make the dataset more balanced.
 Also, this component splits the dataset into training, validation and test sets.

 Choosing the model